CloudANClasses/50DaysofAWSCloud/README.md

 - AWS S3 Bucket

 - After the Course of Completition:
-- We all assign a Mock Test Paper Student can give this test at home before giving the AWS Certification Exam.
+- We Assign a Mock Test Paper Student can give this test at home before giving the AWS Certification Exam.

 - All the Best !!
 Happy Learning